coadler/fdbdirprefix/README.md

 ## Flags:

-`--apiVersion int` - What FDB API version to use
+`--apiVersion int` - What FDB API version to use.
+Default: 610

-`--create` - Whether or not to create the directory if it doesn't exist
+`--create` - Whether or not to create the directory if it doesn't exist.
+Default: false